kazurayam/KS_RunConfigurationModifier/README.md

 # Warning

 I tested this project using Katalon Studio v10.0.1.
 When I tested this using Katalon Studio v9.0.1, the project hanged.
 I noticed that there is significant code change in the `RunConfiguration` class between these 2 versions, which possiblly caused the halt.
-So, don't apply this project to the older version Katalon Studio.
+So, don't apply this project to the v9 and older versions Katalon Studio.